Jaackliu/FIN3080-Invsmt-Analysis-Portfolio-Mgt-24Spring/README.md

 # FIN3080 Investment Analysis & Portfolio Management Assignments

-Four assignments in FIN3080 Invsmt Analysis Portfolio Mgt 2024 Spring.
-All the codes, output and reports are included.
-All data is not uploaded, you can find it on CSMAR or Wind.
+Four assignments from FIN3080 Investment Analysis & Portfolio Management, Spring 2024.
+The package includes all relevant codes, outputs, and reports.
+Please note that the original data is not included; it can be accessed via CSMAR or Wind databases.

-**Academic Code:**
+Academic Integrity Notice:

-**All assignments were uploaded for plagiarism detection.
-Copying these codes and reports is strictly prohibited.**
+These assignments have been submitted for plagiarism detection.
+It is strictly prohibited to copy or reuse any of these materials.